-Lets start with flying – Why should you go by ferry rather than flying to somewhere in Europe.
+Lets start with flying.
+Why should you choose to take the ferry rather than flying to somewhere in Europe?
 If you are one of the millions of travellers who are simply not happy with a holiday to one destination and then the reliance of organised trips to sights outside that destination then a car is an essential part of your vacation.

 Now when you let the airlines loose on your luggage, you statistically only have a 97% chance that your bags arrive at the same destination and time as you.
-British Airways who have one of the best records for baggage loses, still loses around 18 bags per 1,000 – So even on a flight of a 100 people, someone will more than likely not to get there luggage at the other end – this is a problem that you will never need to worry about when you take a ferry.
+British Airways who have one of the best records for baggage loses, still loses around 18 bags per 1,000.
+So even on a flight of a 100 people, someone will more than likely not to get there luggage at the other end.
+This is a problem that you will never need to worry about when you take a ferry.

-When you fly, if you want a car when you arrive at your destination, you will need to hire one, that means more “checking in” and waiting around until you get your car – then once you get your car it’s time to discover if it’s one you can live with.
-If you have ever hired a car in America, then you can choose the economy or compact one and still get a nice big car that will fit 4 people and 4 suitcases easily in Europe though, economy and compact mean just that, so if you have a few people to cater and a lot of luggage then you’ll need to make sure you order a car big enough.
+When you fly, if you want a car when you arrive at your destination, you will need to hire one.
+That means more “checking in” and waiting around until you get your car.
+Then once you get your car it’s time to discover if it’s one you can live with.
+If you have ever hired a car in America, then you can choose the economy or compact one and still get a nice big car that will fit 4 people and 4 suitcases easily.
+In Europe though, economy and compact mean just that.
+So if you have a few people to cater and a lot of luggage then you’ll need to make sure you order a car big enough.

-Lets now handle the Eurostar and also clear up the difference between the Eurostar and the Eurotunnel – The Eurostar is the passenger train service that uses that big tunnel they built many years ago between France and the UK, the Eurostar is only a passenger service and you cannot take your car on the Eurostar.
+Lets now handle the Eurostar and also clear up the difference between the Eurostar and the Eurotunnel.
+The Eurostar is the passenger train service that uses that big tunnel they built many years ago between France and the UK.
+The Eurostar is only a passenger service and you cannot take your car on the Eurostar.
 If you want to take your car through the big tunnel then you must use the Eurotunnel service that operates between Folkestone in England to Calais in France.

-Taking your car through the Eurotunnel is just the underground equivalent of the Dover to Calais ferry, it’s a little quicker than ferry, but you do spend most of the time underground.
+Taking your car through the Eurotunnel is just the underground equivalent of the Dover to Calais ferry.
+It’s a little quicker than ferry, but you do spend most of the time underground.

-The Eurostar is decent alternative if you are foot passenger going to Europe, you will need to change trains for most destinations and you will need to enjoy travelling by train and because every route needs to go through the tunnel, if you live north of London and you are going to anywhere in northern Europe, your journey is not exactly direct.
+The Eurostar is decent alternative if you are foot passenger going to Europe.
+You will need to change trains for most destinations and you will need to enjoy travelling by train and because every route needs to go through the tunnel.
+If you live north of London and you are going to anywhere in northern Europe, your journey is not exactly direct.